myrual/pixinwallet/README.md

-# Mixin Wallet
+# Pixin wallet: Bitcoin, altcoin Wallet written in PyQt

 A Bitcoin, altcoin wallet written in python and qt.
-Cryptocurrency management is based on Mixin Network SDK.
+Cryptocurrency management is based on [python wallet SDK](https://github.com/myrual/bitcoin-cli-wallet-python) of [Mixin Network](https://mixin.one).